ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M).md

       - Which Route Table do they use?
       - Which Internet Gateway connects them?
       - How does EFS know where Ubuntu is?
-  8. If the VPC already provides IP addresses, why do we need Subnets?
-Who made them mandatory, and why?
-    - A VPC defines the overall network,
-    - while subnets divide that network into smaller segments.
-    - AWS requires every resource to be launched inside a subnet because routing, Availability Zone placement, and many networking configurations are managed at the subnet level, enabling better organization, security, and scalability.
-    - 1. IP Address Allocation
-         - Every resource gets its private IP address from the subnet's CIDR block.
-         - Without a subnet, AWS doesn't know which IP range to assign.
-    - 2. Availability Zone (AZ)
-         - A subnet belongs to exactly one Availability Zone.
-         - An EC2 instance launched in a subnet is automatically launched in that subnet's AZ.
-         - A subnet cannot span multiple Availability Zones.
-    - 3. Route Table Association
-         - A Route Table is associated with a subnet, not directly with an EC2 instance.
-         - Every resource inside that subnet follows the same routing rules.
-    - 4. Public vs Private Network
-         - Whether a resource is public or private depends largely on the subnet's routing.
-         - The subnet determines whether Internet access is possible.
-    - 5. NAT Gateway
-         - A NAT Gateway must be placed in a public subnet.
-         - Private subnet resources use it to access the Internet without exposing themselves to inbound Internet traffic.
-    - 6. EFS Mount Targets
-         - Amazon EFS requires Mount Targets, and each Mount Target is created in a subnet.
-         - Without a subnet, the Mount Target cannot exist.
-    - 7. Load Balancers
-         - Application Load Balancers (ALB) and Network Load Balancers (NLB) are associated with one or more subnets.
-         - For high availability, AWS recommends placing the load balancer in subnets across multiple Availability Zones.
-    - 8. RDS (Databases)
-         - Amazon RDS uses a DB Subnet Group, which contains subnets from different Availability Zones.
-         - This enables Multi-AZ deployments and automatic failover.
-    - 9. Lambda (VPC Mode)
-         - When you configure an AWS Lambda function to run inside a VPC, you must select one or more subnets.
-         - AWS creates Elastic Network Interfaces (ENIs) in those subnets so the Lambda function can access private resources.
-    - 10. Auto Scaling Groups
-         - An Auto Scaling Group launches EC2 instances into the subnets you specify.
-         - This spreads instances across multiple Availability Zones for resilience.
-    - 11. ECS / EKS (Containers)
-         - Container services such as Amazon ECS and Amazon EKS deploy tasks or pods into selected subnets.
-    - 12. VPC Endpoints
-         - Some VPC Endpoints are created within specific subnets to provide private access to AWS services without traversing the Internet.

 9. Public Subnet
   - Definition